adoprog/test-fetch/README.md

 # test-fetch

-The contents of this repo will be deployed to the test instance.
+The contents of this repo will be deployed to the webroot of the test instance.